 Streets & Signs

-The Streets Department is responsible for the maintenance of approximately 150 lane miles not including state routes maintained by TDOT.
+is responsible for the maintenance of approximately 150 lane miles not including state routes maintained by TDOT.
 The staff performs a variety of demanding and diverse maintenance services involving pavement maintenance, snow and ice removal, street sweeping, litter control, and other functions.
 They also repair storm drains, which includes small to major maintenance projects, and clean City owned storm drainage channels, culverts, grates, and catch basins.

 Annual Street Repaving Program